A long-term plan is only the start. Keep your plan alive: don’t forget maintenance and good record-keeping.

 There is no single way to successfully manage a co-op, but many

-CHF BC also counts six independent management companies among its members.
+CHF BC also counts seven independent management companies among its members.
+These are:

 Management companies can help co-ops with their regular day-to-day services, but also for less frequent tasks such as unit inspections.
+(CHF BC also counts as a member Halsted Home Inspections Inc., which focuses on unit inspections.)
 Management companies can assist with tracking maintenance activities and capital works: good record-keeping practices enable asset management plans to be regularly adjusted with the best possible information.

-Whether the co-op using staff, volunteers or management company personnel, there’s always a role for members.
+Whether the co-op is using staff, volunteers or management company personnel, there’s always a role for members.